-II.B.3.a)

-Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

 (Core)

-II.B.3.b)

-Subspecialty physician faculty members must:
+II.B.3.b) Subspecialty physician faculty members must:

-II.B.3.b).(1)

-have current certification in the subspecialty by the American Board of Otolaryngology - Head and Neck Surgery or possess qualifications judged acceptable to the Review Committee.
+II.B.3.b).(1) possess qualifications judged acceptable to the Review Committee.
 (Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]
+[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]

-II.B.3.b).(1).(a)

-The Review Committee for Otolaryngology - Head and Neck Surgery does not accept alternate qualifications for core physician faculty members.
+II.B.3.b).(1).(a) The Review Committee only accepts ABOHNS or AOBOO-HNS certification in otolaryngology - head and neck surgery.
 (Core)